-Note 3.
+Note 4.
 Business Combination

 On April 30, 2018, the Company completed the acquisition of Sivomatic Holding B.V. ("Sivomatic"), a leading European supplier of premium pet litter products.
 Sivomatic is a vertically integrated manufacturer, with production facilities in the Netherlands, Austria and Turkey.
 With a leading position in premier clumping products, Sivomatic's product portfolio spans the range of pet litter derived from bentonite, sourced predominantly from wholly-owned mines in Turkey.
 The results of Sivomatic are included in our Performance Materials segment.
-Sivomatic has approximately 115 employees and generated revenue of ε 73 million in 2017.
 The acquisition was financed through a combination of cash on hand and borrowings under the Company's credit facilities.
 The fair value of the total consideration transferred, net of cash acquired, was \$122.5 million.

 The acquisition has been accounted for using the acquisition method of accounting, which requires, among other things, that we recognize the assets acquired and liabilities assumed at their respective fair values as of the acquisition date.
-As of September 30, 2018, the purchase price allocation remains preliminary as the Company completes its assessment of property, mineral rights, certain reserves including environmental, legal and tax matters, obligations, intangible assets and deferred taxes, as well as complete our review of Sivomatic's existing accounting policies.
+As of March 31, 2019, the purchase price allocation remains preliminary as the Company completes its assessment of property, mineral rights, certain reserves including environmental, legal and tax matters, obligations, intangible assets, taxes payable, impact of foreign exchange and deferred taxes, as well as complete our review of Sivomatic's existing accounting policies.

-The following table summarizes the Company's preliminary purchase price allocation for the Sivomatic acquisition:
+The following table summarizes the Company's preliminary purchase price allocation for the Sivomatic acquisition as of March 31, 2019, as compared with the allocation previously reported on the Company's Form 10-K for the year ended December 31, 2018: